 - Facilitating Corruption: Allowing a “Jungle Raj” where collusion between university staff and private capitalists undermines the quality of education.

-- Obstructing the RTI Act: Violating the spirit of transparency by claiming requests are “disposed” while failing to deliver the actual documents requested.
+- Obstructing the Right to Information (RTI) Act: Violating the spirit of transparency by claiming requests are “disposed” while failing to deliver the actual documents requested.

-- Partial Disclosure: Information for early years (2010–2016) was allegedly provided, but details for the last decade (2017–2025) were diverted to external websites.
+- Partial Disclosure: Information for 2010–2016 was allegedly provided, but details for 2017–2025 were diverted to external websites.

-2. Privatization and the Dilution of Standards
+2. Privatisation and the Dilution of Standards

 - Lowered Academic Quality: Private institutions often lack the infrastructure, qualified faculty, and research facilities required for holistic education.